-The model itself may be a handful of numbers and way of using those numbers to relate input (flower measurements in centimeters) to an output (the species of flower).
+The model itself may be a handful of numbers and a way of using those numbers to relate input (flower measurements in centimeters) to an output (the species of flower).

 We want to keep the model after we have learned it from our sample data.

 3. Make Predictions

 We don’t need to keep the training data as the model has summarized the relationships contained within it.

 The reason we keep the model learned from data is because we want to use it to make predictions.